fixie/fixie/README.md

 ## Custom Conventions

-Although useful for simple scenarios, the default convention may inadequate.
+Although useful for simple scenarios, the default convention may not meet your needs.
 Fortunately, you can replace it with your own.

 If you don't want to go with the behaviors defined in the default convention, simply place a subclass of Convention beside your tests.
 A custom subclass of Convention will reach out into the containing test assembly, looking for tests to execute.
 Each convention can customize test discovery and test execution.
 For test discovery, you describe what your test classes and test methods look like.
 For test execution, you can take control over how frequently your test classes are constructed and how they are constructed.
 Additionally, you can wrap custom behavior around each test method, around each test class instance, and around each test class.